paulhyomintanner/TreatmentRegimenCDSS/README.md

 # TreatmentRegimenCDSS
 Thesis topic on dynamically selecting treatment regimens for clinicians.
+The treatments are not to be used as actual treatments.

-To test clone the repository.
+To test, clone the repository.
 Then run the `poc.py` script to use the GUI.

 ## Test case for superseding treatments: